ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ### Self schedule content, special offers and campaigns

 One of the most important tools that Page Builder offers, is a Scheduler.
 It allows you to set and schedule a specific date and time for the content to be published or hidden.
-As a result, you can manage timeline of publications, without the need of manual publishing or hiding each of them.
+As a result, you can manage timeline of publications, without the need of manual publishing, or hiding each of them.

 ### Create high-converting and fully-targeted landing pages